Get your Bearings

 An increased police presence is evident in the parts of town where tourists gather, a reassuring sight around the cruise ship jetties and plazas of the west end of Ochi, though not so reassuring elsewhere.
 Remember that many Jamaican police officers are armed so you would be well advised to keep out of mischief.

-As a law abiding tourist you are unlikely to be harassed by police apart from the odd time should a minibus in which you are traveling be stopped at a roadblock and the passengers frisked.
-And really, unless you are in the habit of hiding a machete down each trouser leg on vacation, there is nothing to fear.
+As a law-abiding tourist, you are unlikely to be harassed by police, except perhaps if a minibus in which you are traveling is stopped at a roadblock and the passengers are frisked.
+Unless you have a habit of hiding a machete down each trouser leg on vacation, there is nothing to fear.

 A ‘Who-be-who’ of Jamaican Police